Health in Iowa: Food security

 In 2024, 11% of Iowans and 15.4% of children experienced food insecurity in the state.
 Of households receiving SNAP benefits, 40.7% have children.
 According to State Medical Director Robert Kruse, people who live in rural regions may not have as much access to higher-quality food sources, like supermarkets, instead relying on gas stations or fast food restaurants.
 Poor diet can lead to depression and obesity.
 Iowa also imports 90% of its food, increasing the cost of food.
 The Iowa Department of Agriculture and Land Stewardship runs a program, Choose Iowa, to promote consuming in-state foods.

 Insurance

-Around 4.7% of Iowans are uninsured.
+Around 4.7% of Iowans were uninsured in 2021.
 Iowans are twice as likely to be forced out-of-coverage to seek aid for mental health.
 As a result of the Affordable Care Act, monopolization of health insurance increased rapidly.

 On May 1, 2024, Governor of Iowa Kim Reynolds signed two laws regarding insurance, House File 2489 and House File 2668.
 The former mandates insurers to cover breast examinations and the latter requires them to cover biomarker testing.